There still is no clear winner in the close race between Martha McSally and Kyrsten Sinema, and there may not be for days.

 With nearly all of the ballots cast on Election Day counted, McSally leads Sinema by about 16,000 votes -- or about 0.9 percent.

 In Pima County, election officials say nearly 80,000 ballots still need to be counted.
 Sinema is currently carrying a strong lead in Pima County, with 55.2 percent of the vote counted so far, while McSally only received 42.8 percent.
-County election officials say they won't resume counting those ballots until Thursday, and say counting will likely roll into next week.
+County election officials say they won't resume counting those ballots until Thursday.

 The vast majority of ballots to be counted, however, are in Maricopa County, election officials say.
 In a release Wednesday afternoon, Maricopa election officials say about 472,000 ballots still need to be counted.
 Sinema has a narrow lead there with 49.4 percent of the vote, compared to McSally's 48.6 percent.
 Maricopa election officials expect to be counting the ballots for several days.